-3 Results of the work package WP4 within the thinkMOTION project
+4 Results of the work package WP4 of the thinkMOTION project

 In the first project year, regional digitisation service centres were established in all partner countries.
-It was necessary to perform training courses with the staff to practice the workflow, the handling with the database and to point to possible sources of errors and problems.
-In preparation to these training days a lot of training materials and a 50-page tutorial was written, which explain all necessary steps of the workflow for digitising of paper- based documents in detail.
+It was necessary to perform training courses with the staff to practice the workflow, the handling with the database and to point to possible sources of problems.
+In preparation of these training days a lot of training materials and a 50-page tutorial was written, which explain all necessary steps of the workflow for digitizing in detail.
 This tutorial summarises the experiences in a catalogue of rules, which can be used by other European digitisation projects (see Annex I).